Individual voluntary arrangements right for you?

 - We do not charge for the advice and support we give before your IVA is set up.
 There are fees involved in running your IVA.
 Our fees are set by your creditors and follow the industry standard for IVAs.
 Before your IVA is approved you must agree to the level of fees.
 We will deduct the fees from your monthly payment so that you don’t have to pay any additional costs.

-- If you have been recommended an IVA, you are either self-employed or live in Northern Ireland, you will get referred to a trusted insolvency practitioner who will administer and set up your IVA.
+- If you being recommended an IVA, you are either self-employed or live in Northern Ireland, you will get referred to a trusted insolvency practitioner who will administer and set up your IVA.

 Learn more about IVAs: